Table of Contents:

 When should you have your sewing machine checked?

-Certain signs indicate that a professional check-up is necessary.
+Certain signs indicate that a professional check is necessary.

 - Unusual noises during sewing